tskit-dev/tutorials/what_is.md

 branches: see [this summary](https://www.genetics.org/content/genetics/215/3/779)).
-Because a tree sequence is built on a set of small branch changes along the chromosome, statistical calculations can often be updated incrementally as we move along the genome, without having to perform the calculation *de-novo* on each tree.
+Because a tree sequence is built on a set of small branch changes along the chromosome, statistical calculations can often be updated incrementally as we move along the genome, without having to perform the calculation *de novo* on each tree.
 When perfoming calculations on large datasets, this can result in speed-ups of many orders of magnitude, as in this example of calculating Tajima's D (from [this source](https://www.genetics.org/content/215/3/779#F9))